simranBhamra/Wagg/README.md

  All rights reserved

- Wagg is a dog health and fitness app that tracks your dogs: weight, food habits, activity, and medication.
-The app was made using SwiftUI and Google Firebase Firestore.
+Wagg is a dog health and fitness iOS app designed to help your dog live a healthy and happy life.
+Wagg takes out the complexity involved in maintaining and tracking your dogs diet by providing tools to make healthy diet and exercise decisions.
+Wagg’s main features include food, weight, activity, and medication tracking to ensure the best for your dog.
+Not only is this app perfect for dog owners but it can also be used by dog sitters, and vets to review the dogs day to day life.

 ## Requirements
 * Xcode 11.4